 - Remove the chicken from the liquid (broth may be strained and frozen for future use).
 Note: You can use this method for chicken with skin and bones, both of which should be removed and discarded at this point in the process.

 The chicken is now fully cooked and moist throughout.
-It may be used immediately or stored tightly sealed in the refrigerator for about 3 days and used in any recipe—shredded, cut in chunks, or any way you desire.
+Use it immediately or store tightly sealed in the refrigerator for about 3 days to be used in any recipe—shredded, cut in chunks, or any way you desire.

 This method of cooking BSCB will result in beautifully cooked, flavorful meat that is lightly golden in color.

 - Pound the chicken breasts to an even thickness.
 You do not want them to be too thin, simply uniform in thickness.
 Place between two pieces of waxed paper or plastic wrap, or in a resealable plastic bag.
 Starting in the center and working out to the edges, pound lightly with the flat side of a meat mallet or the bottom of a heavy pan until the chicken is even in thickness.

 - Mix 1 teaspoon salt and 1/2 teaspoon ground black pepper with 1/2 cup all-purpose flour.

 - Quickly dredge the chicken breasts in the flour, so that they are just lightly dusted with flour.

 - Heat a sauté pan that has a lid over Medium-High heat.
 When it is quite hot, add 3 tablespoons of olive oil and 2 teaspoons butter.
 Once melted, swirl the pan to coat the bottom evenly.